luminovang/documentation/routing/url-routing.md

 **Using Controller Class**

-When passing your controller class, you only need to provide the class base name and method, without the full namespace (e.g., `ExampleController::about`) instead of `App\Controllers\ExampleController`.
+When passing your controller class, you only need to provide the class base name and method, without the full namespace (e.g., `ExampleController::about`) instead of `App\Controllers\Http\ExampleController`.
 The namespace is already registered with the `CoreApplication` class, allowing you to pass only a controller class that extends `Luminova\Base\BaseController` by default.

 ```php
 <?php